Skip to content

 Sumburgh Airport has two runways.

-The approach from the South via the lighthouse can make for a dramatic arrival as the airplane has to drop down quite quickly once it is past the lighthouse.
+The approach from the South via the lighthouse makes for a dramatic arrival.
+The airplane must drop down quickly once it is past the lighthouse.

-If approaching from the East/West the runway is crossed by the main road.
-Local traffic is stopped via barriers when planes are landing or taking off.
+When approaching from the East or West, the runway is crossed by the main road.
+Local traffic is stopped by barriers when planes are landing or taking off.

-Sumburgh is a busy airport with most of the flights each day coming from Aberdeen.
-These are workers going to work on the oil rigs.
+Sumburgh is a busy airport.
+Most flights each day come from Aberdeen.
+These flights mainly carry workers going to the oil rigs.
 They transfer to helicopters at Sumburgh and then fly to the oil rigs.

 Sumburgh is the only airport in the UK where helicopters take off and land on the runway rather than a helipad.
-It always makes for an interesting view.
+This always makes for an interesting view.

 Upon arrival at Sumburgh Airport, you will head into the main airport building.
 There is one small luggage carousel.